 Gingivitis can affect anyone at any age, although it is less likely to be seen in younger children.
 Mild cases may go unnoticed for some time and there may be no symptoms during the early stages of the disease.
 However, if left untreated, gingivitis can gradually progress, resulting in the destruction of the tooth attachment and the bone around the teeth.
 This causes the affected tooth or teeth to become loose.
-It is best to visit a dentist or hygienist as soon as it is suspected that gingivitis is present so that treatment can begin promptly to prevent the condition from worsening.
-The dentist or hygienist will carry out a thorough examination and will treat the condition.
+It is best to visit a Dentist or Hygienist as soon as it is suspected that gingivitis is present so that treatment can begin promptly to prevent the condition from worsening.
+The Dentist or Hygienist will carry out a thorough examination and will treat the condition.

 inside surfaces of the top teeth and the inside surfaces of the lower teeth next to the tongue.
-Finally, brush all the biting surfaces, spit the toothpaste out but don’t rinse the mouth.
-If you spit blood into the basin this is usually a sign of gingivitis or periodontitis.
-Floss or interdental brushes should be used daily to clean between the teeth where the toothbrush bristles cannot access.
-Your hygienist can advise you further on your technique, your gum condition, and using an electric toothbrush.
+Finally, brush all the biting surfaces, spit the toothpaste out but don’t rinse your mouth.
+If you spit blood into the basin this is a sign of gingivitis or periodontitis.
+Interdental brushes should be used daily to clean between the teeth where the toothbrush bristles cannot access.
+Your Hygienist can advise you further on your technique, your gum condition, and using an electric toothbrush.

 The Dentist or Hygienist will also remove any hardened deposits in your mouth (tartar) that may be helping the plaque to congregate, for example, the tartar that collects behind the bottom front teeth (incisors) and the outsides of the upper cheek teeth (molars).
 The process of removing these hard deposits is known as scaling and may be carried out using hand instruments or with ultrasonic technology.
 The soft plaque and stain is removed with air-flow or perio-flow technology, this is the modern way of polishing teeth